pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

 ```

 <h3>Map Initialization</h3>
-Leaflet initialization code goes into the map template's ```rendered()``` callback.
-[Stamen Design](http://stamen.com/)'s [toner themed map tiles](http://maps.stamen.com/toner/#12/37.7706/-122.3782) are a nice replacement for the black & white map image in the original example.
-Disabling click and touch zoom onthe map lets us reserve those actions for users to create a new party, and increasing the map tiles' opacity improves the visibility of markers against the very dark toner theme.
+Leaflet initialization code goes into the `map` template's `rendered()` callback.
+[Stamen Design](http://stamen.com/)'s [toner themed map tiles](http://maps.stamen.com/toner/#12/37.7706/-122.3782) make a nice replacement for the black & white map image in the example.
+I disabled double-click and touch zoom when initializing the map since those actions are how users create new parties, and increased tile opacity to lighten the overall background and improve the visibility of markers on the map.

 ``` js
 map = L.map($('#map_canvas'), {